-The MVL is an omnidirectional condenser mic that comes with a 3.5mm jack.
+The MVL is an omnidirectional condenser mic that comes with a 3.5mm (1/8″) TRRS jack.
 The jack lets you easily connect the mic with your tablet or mobile phone.

-To use this microphone with a digital recorder or camera, you’ll need to use a 3.5mm TRRS to TRS adapter.
-It comes with a long 52” cord to provide you the flexibility to move a bit when recording.
+This is a smartphone lavalier microphone, but it also works great with a digital recorder or camera.
+You’ll need to use a 3.5mm TRRS to TRS adapter though to plug it into the recorder or camera’s mic input.
+It also comes with a long 52” cord to provide you the flexibility to move a bit when recording.

 Check out this video where the reviewer uses an adapter to plug it into a Zoom H1 portable digital audio recorder: